Create a function triggered by Azure Queue storage

-Back in Storage Explorer, click Refresh and verify that the message has been processed and is no longer in the queue.
+Back in your storage queue, select Refresh and verify that the message has been processed and is no longer in the queue.

 Clean up resources

-Other quick starts in this collection build upon this quick start.
-If you plan to continue on to work with subsequent quick starts or with the tutorials, do not clean up the resources created in this quick start.
+Other quickstarts in this collection build upon this quickstart.
+If you plan to work with subsequent quickstarts, tutorials, or with any of the services you have created in this quickstart, do not clean up the resources.

 Resources in Azure refer to function apps, functions, storage accounts, and so forth.
 They're grouped into resource groups, and you can delete everything in a group by deleting the group.